owaspcornucopia/llm-companion-game-master-guide/README.md

 - (Not included yet) Ethical AI Principles: Prioritising human oversight, safety, and non-discrimination during the design and testing phases.

 This training is made specifically to cover these needs.

+## Survey

+If you would like us to improve OWASP Cornucopia, please use [this survey](https://forms.gle/8LGoHSbrKsZqdShSA) and share it with the participants of this session.

 ## ISO 42001:2023